Trust based attachment: Triadic closure as a plausible heuristic for TBA

 Implementing TBA in practice would require individuals to have extensive knowledge of the local network structure and to perform complicated calculations.
-However, we find (see \SI{}) that the simple heuristic of attaching to a random neighbor of a random neighbor can accurately approximate TBA for values of $p \lesssim 0.2$.
-In particular, both methods generate networks with very similar connectivity statistics of $n_{ij}$, see figure \cref{fig:trust_attachment_process} and {\bf Extended Data Figure \ref{fig:graph_generation_extended}}.
+However, we find (see \cref{fig:trust_attachment_process}, as well as Extended Data Figure 6 and ``Network generation'' in \nameref{S1_SI}) that the simple heuristic of attaching to a random neighbor of a random neighbor (``triadic closure'') can accurately approximate TBA for values of $p \lesssim 0.2$.
 This ``friend-of-friend'' attachment is simple and intuitive, and can be implemented by individual agents without global knowledge of the network structure \cite{pujol2005can}.
-It also reproduces the same key social network features as TBA (\cref{fig:trust_attachment_process}).
-For friend-of-friend attachment, the high clustering property emerges since it forms edges that are biased to be highly embedded, which means forming many triangles at once.
+Both methods generate networks with very similar connectivity statistics, including high clustering, short mean path length, and power law degree distributions (see \cref{fig:trust_attachment_process}).
+For triadic closure, the high clustering property emerges since it forms edges that are biased to be highly embedded, which means forming many triangles at once.
 The random shortening of paths with every additional edge creates the small world behavior.
-Attaching to a random neighbor of a node already involved in the network introduces a bias towards high degree nodes \cite{easley2010networks}, which reproduces the preferential attachment bias and thus power law degree distributions (see \SI{} for details).
-For large values of $p > 0.2$ (see \SI{} and {\bf Extended Data} \cref{fig:graph_generation_extended}), we find that TBA still generates networks with nearly the same properties as friend-of-friend attachment, except that the degree distribution for TBA departs from power law and includes even more high-degree ``hubs''.
+Attaching to a random neighbor of a node already involved in the network introduces a bias towards high degree nodes \cite{easley2010networks}, which reproduces the preferential attachment bias and thus power law degree distributions.
+For large values of $p > 0.2$ , we find that TBA still generates networks with nearly the same properties as friend-of-friend attachment, except that the degree distribution for TBA departs from a power law and includes even more high-degree ``hubs'' (see ``Network generation'' and Extended Data Figure 6 in \nameref{S1_SI}).